vporton/join-proxy-rust/README.md

 this proxy.
 It also helps against reaching API throttling.

 It has special support for [Internet Computer](https://internetcomputer.org/), namely it can ask IC to authenticate every request.
+This makes a malicious replica unable for example to steal your OpenAI tokens.
+And my solution is far less expensive than using tECDSA would be.

 ## Welcome